Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Introduction

-The concept of introducing scalar field, with an EoS parameter other than $-1$, has played a remarkable role to interpret the universe evolution due to its progressive implementation in various cosmological problems like cosmic acceleration and cosmic coincidence problem.
-The scalar field models can also predict the early inflationary cosmic era.
-We can choose scalar field models (in particular, phantom and tachyon) as a dynamical DE candidate interacting with DM by interchanging energy between them which may solve the coincidence problem.
-Researchers have paid an extensive attention to the tachyon cosmology where the tachyon is basically attributed by string theory \cite{10a1,10a2}.
-Gibbons discussed cosmological influence of the tachyon rolling down to its ground phase \cite{10b}.
-The universe model undergoes accelerated expansion as the tachyon field rolls down \cite{10a2}.
-A tachyonic matter may yield inflation at early era and ultimately some new form of DM at late times \cite{10d}.
-A phantom field was also presented as an alternative of DE which constitutes large negative pressure with EoS parameter $w<-1$ and plays an important role for accelerated expansion of the universe \cite{10e}.
-One of the significant features of the phantom model is that the universe will end with a big-rip (future singularity).
-The interaction of DE (phantom or tachyon) and DM describes energy flow between the components such that no component remains conserved separately.
-It is also demonstrated that an interaction between the components may alleviate the coincidence problem \cite{10f}.
+The astonishing idea of scalar field, with an EoS parameter other than $-1$, has been proved to be useful to interpret the universe evolution due to its applications in different cosmological problems like cosmic acceleration as well as coincidence problems.
+The scalar field candidates also yield the inflationary era of cosmic evolution.
+We can adopt scalar field models (in particular, phantom and tachyon) as an alternative of DE candidates which interact with DM to resolve the coincidence problem.
+Researchers have paid an extensive attention to the tachyon cosmology in which the tachyon is fundamentally attributed by string theory \cite{11,12}.
+Gibbons studied the cosmological impact of tachyon field turning down to its ground phase \cite{13}.
+The tachyon matter may execute inflationary era and eventually a new form of DM at late times \cite{14}.
+A phantom field was also presented as an alternative of DE that constitutes large negative pressure with EoS parameter $w<-1$ and plays an important role for accelerated expansion of the universe \cite{15}-\cite{18}.
+One of the significant features of the phantom model reveals that the universe will end with a big-rip (future singularity).
+The interaction of DE (phantom or tachyon) and DM may alleviate the coincidence problem \cite{19,20}.

-A phase space describes all possible states (position and momentum) associated with each point of the system.
-The analysis of viable stable late-time attractors has remarkable significance for different cosmological models.
-This provides dynamical behavior of a cosmological model by minimizing complexity of the equations.
-It is useful to study different patterns of evolution by transforming the system of equations to an autonomous one.
-This investigates the influence of initial data on stability of any system by checking whether the system remains stable for a long time \cite{11}.
-The stability of different universe models via phase space helps to explore their qualitative features.
+A phase space represents various states including position as well as momentum corresponding to each point of a dynamical system.
+This analysis yields dynamical characterization of a cosmological model by reducing complexity of the system of equations.
+It has always been helpful to study different stages of evolution by converting the system of equations to an autonomous one.
+This investigates the influence of initial data on the stability of a system by checking whether the respective system will remain stable or not \cite{21}.